hiddebraun/docker-wordpress-nginx-php-fpm/README.md

 # Setup NGINX

 Set the right `LOCAL_DOMAIN` and `LIVE_DOMAIN` variables in [docker.compose.yml](docker-compose.yml).
-Set it to `localhost` if you don;t have a custom domain.
+Set it to `localhost` if you don't have a custom domain.

-If you don't want to proxy missing uplaods to a live server, disable this section in the NGINX config file
+If you don't want to proxy missing uploads to a live server, disable this section in the NGINX config file

 ## Setup Maria DB